 It’s not hard to understand why the Islamic conservatives were incensed by “Didi” if you watch this video.
 This rebellious but joyous clip of men and women dancing together and having a good time got Khaled into a lot of trouble.

 Next up, a giant of raï—Cheikha Rimitti (1923-2006)—often called the mother of raï music.
 As I wrote in an artist spotlight on Rimitti a few years ago, she was fearless in facing up to the social and religious oppression of women in Algeria.
 I was fortunate to attend Rimitti’s concert at LA’s Grand Performances in 2002, where she rocked the crowd with flavor and massive groove.
 Rimitti was famous for hits like “La Camel,” a love story set in an oil refinery.
 Khaled and Safy Boutella scored a big hit with a later cover of it.
+She even recorded with Robert Fripp and Flea of the Red Hot Chili Peppers.
 Early songs like “La Camel” show the early roots style of raï, but I want to highlight Rimitti’s modern side in this song, “Guendouzi Mama” from her last studio album in 2005:

 Rachid Taha (1958-2018) was born in northwestern Algeria during the brutal fight for independence so movingly recounted in the Gillo Pontecorvo’s film The Battle of Algiers.
 Like Khaled, Taha became a countercultural force.
 He moved with his family to Lyon, France, where his father found work as a laborer.
 In 1982, he formed his first band, Carte de Séjour, and recorded a sardonic, bitter immigrant’s version of Charles Trenet’s vintage chanson “Douce France” (Sweet France) in Arabic.
 The song became a new wave/punk hit that was banned on French radio but embraced by the young immigrant community.